WiiLink24/web/src/content/guide/digicam.md

     - You do not need to change any options - Paint.NET does not support progressive JPEG, and will save as baseline.

+### "Photo Print is telling me that my address is within 'Dallas, TX'"
+> This is the default address.
+Please change it via the "Set Personal Data" App.

+### "I use Dolphin.
+My photos or Miis sometimes become black.
+What can I do?"
+> Within Dolphin's graphics settings, disable the setting "Store XFB Copies to Texture Only".